Southern Collegiate Athletic Conference men's basketball tournament

 The Southern Collegiate Athletic Conference men's basketball tournament is the annual conference basketball championship tournament for the NCAA Division III Southern Collegiate Athletic Conference.
 The current iteration of the tournament has been held annually since 2003; a prior incarnation was played between 1963 and 1973.
 The current version is a single-elimination tournament and seeding is based on regular season records.

-The winner, declared conference champion, receives the SCAC's automatic bid to the NCAA Men's Division III Basketball Championship.
+The winner receives the SCAC's automatic bid to the NCAA Men's Division III Basketball Championship.